Seattle Child Custody Attorney Ready To Help You

 The Washington Courts website has a wealth of information and links to get you these modification forms, but before you begin filling out the paperwork, speak with a knowledgeable family law practice like ZafiroLaw.
 Our legal team can help show you how your original parenting plan is affected by significant life changes.
 This could be due to the other parent relocating overseas or the development of a terminal medical condition, or other major life events for you and/or your child.

-Whether you are considering divorce, are in the middle of a custody dispute, or need to modify your current order, the Seattle child custody attorneys of ZafiroLaw bring the skilled legal approach you need to achieve the best possible outcome for you and your child.
+Whether you are considering divorce, are in the middle of a custody dispute, or need to modify your current order, a Seattle child custody attorney at ZafiroLaw can bring the skilled legal approach you need to achieve the best possible outcome for you and your child.

 Our firm has served thousands of families in Snohomish and King Counties who faced challenging custody matters.
 We have over a decade of experience representing these issues and understand how local courts view disputes so that we can help you avoid a disappointing judgment.